 3.5 Revise as follows:

 Unless excused by Force Majeure or Buyer’s failure to perform, if Seller fails to schedule and/or deliver all or part of the Contract Quantity pursuant to a Firm Transaction, Seller shall pay Buyer and amount for each MWh of such deficiency equal to the positive difference, if any, obtained by subtracting the Contract Price from the Replacement Price.
-“Replacement Price” means the price at which Buyer, acting in a commercially reasonable manner, purchases substitute Energy not delivered by Seller (plus costs reasonably incurred by Buyer in purchasing substitute Energy including additional transmission charges, if any, incurred by Buyer) or, absent a purchase, the market price, as determined by Buyer in a commercially reasonable manner, provided, however, in no event shall the Replacement Price include any penalties, ratcheted demand or similar charges.
-Amounts payable pursuant to this Section 3.5 shall be payable on or before 3 Business Days after receipt of an invoice from Buyer.
+“Replacement Price” means the price at which Buyer, acting in a commercially reasonable manner, purchases, or would be able to purchase substitute Energy not delivered by Seller (plus additional transmission charges incurred by Buyer), provided, however, in no event shall the Replacement Price include any penalties, ratcheted demand or similar charges.
+Amounts payable pursuant to this Section 3.5 shall be payablewhen payments are otherwise due pursuant to Section 6.

 3.6 Revise by deleting reference to additional costs.
 We’re willing to go with additional transmission costs, but not others.
 Also need to make payments due when otherwise due under Sect.
 6.